uwcirg/tb-api/README.md

-# tb API
+# TB API

-A simplified FHIR-based backend API application using the mPOWEr data model.
+A FHIR-based backend API application that connects to the cPRO data model.

 ## Setup
 (see https://docs.docker.com/compose/gettingstarted/)